The Influences of Hydrogen-Silicate-Iron Miscibility on the Demographics of Sub-Neptunes and Super-Earths: Planet Models

 where $c$ is the specific heat capacity for the melt or envelope using the equations of state and species described above.
 Pressure steps are sufficiently small to ensure that $dt$ is approximately three to four orders of magnitude smaller than the cooling time constant $\tau_{\rm cool} = |E_p|/L_{\rm int}$.

-The evolution curves illustrate several salient points useful for this study.
-Firstly, the shape of the binodal that separates the supercritical magma ocean from the overlying hydrogen-rich envelope dictates that there is a finite range of surface pressures, from several tenths of GPa to approximately 4 GPa, that define the boundary.
+The example evolution track shown in Figure \ref{fig:Evolution} illustrates several salient features relevant to this study.
+Most importantly, the shifts in radius are relatively small over the timescales of interest defined by the ages of host stars for sub-Neptunes derived from the planet archive (Appendix A).
+These ages define a broad log-normal-like distribution with a mode near 2.5 Gyr and a median of 4.3 Gyr.
+With cooling, the planet's silicate-hydrogen binodal surface moves inward with time \citep{RogersYoungSchlichting2025_MNRAS}.
+As the binodal moves inward, the pressure at the surface increases from $< 2$ GPa to about 4 GPa and thereafter changes extremely slowly.
+The timescale for evolution to nearly steady state is of order a few Gyr where luminosity is governed by the the basal radiative boundary, or hundreds of millions of years if this layer were not to be present.
+The shape of the binodal phase boundary that separates the supercritical magma ocean from the overlying hydrogen-rich envelope dictates the finite range of surface pressures.
 At lower pressures, the temperature of the interface is higher, but the critical temperature (at the crest of the binodal, the maximum for a given pressure) approaches a maximum of 4350 K at 0 GPa (about 100 K higher than at 1 GPa).
 Conversely, as pressure exceeds 4 GPa, and the binodal temperature approaches 2000 K for the hydrogen mass fractions of interest here (a few percent or less by mass), no hydrogen would remain in the supercritical magma ocean, and the binodal ceases to be relevant.
-Secondly, as the binodal surface moves inward with time (not shown, but for the low-luminosity case shown in Figure \ref{fig:Evolution}, the boundary moves from $2.08 R_\oplus$ to $1.91 R_\oplus$), the pressure at the surface increases to about 4 GPa and thereafter changes extremely slowly.
-The timescale of interest here is defined by the ages of host stars for sub-Neptunes derived from the planet archive (Appendix A).
-These ages define a broad log-normal-like distribution with a mode near 2.5 Gyr and a median of 4.3 Gyr.
-The timescale for evolution to nearly steady state is of order a few Gyr where luminosity is governed by the the basal radiative boundary, or hundreds of millions of years if this layer were not to be present (Figure \ref{fig:Evolution}).
-Thirdly, one sees that with time, hydrogen is continually exsolved from the supercritical magma ocean into the envelope, and this process slows considerably with time, as shown previously by \cite{RogersYoungSchlichting2025_MNRAS}.
+The evolution curves also illustrate that hydrogen is continually exsolved from the supercritical magma ocean into the envelope, and this process slows considerably with time, as shown previously by \cite{RogersYoungSchlichting2025_MNRAS}.
 Less massive envelopes (lower initial pressures at the binodal interface) result in greater intrinsic luminosities, and faster evolution than shown in this figure.